OpenSILEX/opensilex-docker-compose/README.md

 cd opensilex-docker-compose
 ```

+> [!IMPORTANT]
-For migration steps from previous versions, take a look to the [Migration steps from previous version](#migration-steps-from-previous-versions) section
+> For migration steps from previous versions, take a look to the [Migration steps from previous version](MIGRATION.md) section

 ## Run minimal opensilex docker stack compose